(This is not your regular GPR)

 BridgeScan™ is IPC’s comprehensive bridge deck and bridge approach way inspection service.

-IPC has put together a comprehensive bridge inspection service that utilizes the latest Non-Destructive Testing (NDT) technologies to locate and quantify concrete deterioration, delamination and debonding, identify rebar patterns and sizing, locate and monitor crack progression and produce advanced proprietary condition assessment reports.
+IPC has put together a comprehensive bridge condition assessment service that utilizes the latest Non-Destructive Testing (NDT) technologies to locate and quantify concrete deterioration, delamination and debonding, cover thickness, identify rebar patterns and sizing, locate and monitor crack progression and produce advanced proprietary condition assessment reports.

 Bridge structures are traditionally inspected visually for cracks and damage due to deterioration.
 Through such traditional practices, bridge inspectors visually inspect a bridge, record cracks and damage, take pictures and give the bridge a health rating.
 Visual inspections cannot assess the internal integrity of these structures, but only what is visible to the naked eye.
 By the time deterioration becomes visually apparent to the inspector, the damage to the structure is often severe.

 This is similar to a patient who delays getting a chest X-ray until feeling sick and symptoms are obvious.
 At that late stage, the x-ray reveals a mass that leads to a diagnosis of stage 4 cancer.
 Had the x-ray occurred earlier, the cancer could have been detected at an early stage when it was curable.
 Deterioration within a bridge is similar to a progressive disease like cancer.
 If caught early, the deterioration can be more cost-effectively repaired, thereby extending the service life of the structure.